udacitydrl/continuous-control/REPORT.md

 where state_size = 33 is the dimension of each state, action_size = 4 is the dimension of each action. actor_units is an array of hidden layer units.
 The batch normalization is applied to the first layer.

-The architecture of the critic  is similar to the actor, consisting of also an input layer, an output layer and a number of hidden layers:
+The architecture of the critic  is similar to the actor, consisting of also an input, an output and a number of hidden layers:

 ```